EngineHub/WorldEditDocs/source/localisation.rst

 File method
 ~~~~~~~~~~~

 Rather than using a zip file, you can instead directly store the locale files within folders.
 This would mean that Australian English would be in the ``lang/en-AU`` folder, or Greek would be in the ``lang/el`` folder.
 The "base" translations (``en``) would live in a ``lang/strings.json`` file, rather than having their own directory.
-This is because they don't come from CrowdIn, and instead are written by us when writing the plugin.
+This is because they don't come from Crowdin, and instead are written by us when writing the plugin.